Abaza Hasan Pasha: Personal life and character

 Abaza Hasan was described in contemporary sources primarily in negative terms, as Ottoman writers sought to emphasize the suffering and oppression peasants and townspeople experienced at the hands of his troops.
 He was particularly demonized for launching his rebellion at the same time as the Ottomans were engaged in warfare with non-Muslims.
 Nevertheless, many positive traits were still attributed to him, particularly with regard to his military skill.
 The traveler Evliya Çelebi, who met Abaza Hasan on numerous occasions, described him as "the most courageous and brave of all the Abazan people; diligent, proud, a true hero."
-During his second uprising, his cause also received a great deal of popular support in Istanbul, particularly among the religious preachers, who heralded him as the 'renewer of the faith of the eleventh century'.
+During his second uprising, his cause also received a great deal of popular support in Constantinople, particularly among the religious preachers, who heralded him as the 'renewer of the faith of the eleventh century'.
 Thus Abaza Hasan's public image among contemporaries was highly variable, ranging from that of a messianic figure destined to bring about justice, to a cruel and oppressive bandit.

 Abaza Hasan is known to have had a daughter, who married a man known as Hamamcıoğlu ("Son of the Bath-attendant").
 Hamamcıoğlu played a major role during Abaza Hasan's second revolt, acting as his agent in Aleppo while his father-in-law was away with the army.
 In late 1658 Hamamcıoğlu was chased out of Aleppo and killed by the loyalist army.